calblueprint/calblueprint.org/CONTRACT.md

 **Week 30 — March 25th**

-Third-quarter check-in: developers, project leader, and the nonprofit meet to check-in.
+Third-quarter check-in: developers, project manager, and the nonprofit meet to check-in.
 Any final feature adjustments and refinements **should be made at this point.**

 **Week 38 — May 6th - 20th**